-24.2 WaitNotifyService
+25.2 WaitNotifyService

-WaitNotifyService is an interface offered by SPI for the objects (e.g. Lock, Semaphore) to be used when a thread needs to wait for a lock to be released.
+WaitNotifyService is an interface offered by SPI for the objects, such as Lock and Semaphore, to be used when a thread needs to wait for a lock to be released.
 You can see the WaitNotifyService source code here.